Navid200/xDrip/docs/Starting-G6.md

 If there is bleeding, after inserting a new sensor, use Q-tips to absorb the blood.
 Keep doing that, and don't allow any blood to get to the contacts, until bleeding stops.

 6. If you are starting a new transmitter, enter the new transmitter serial number (Transmitter ID): `Settings` &#8722;> `Dexcom Transmitter ID`.
-If the serial number has -1 at the end, only enter the first six characters leaving out -1.

 7. Clean the transmitter contacts (not if you are restarting sensor) using rubbing alcohol.
 Wait for it (10 seconds) to dry.
 Snap the transmitter into the sensor.
 If you are starting a new transmitter, snapping it into the sensor on your body is required to activate it.